seek-oss/changesets-snapshot/README.md

 #### `pre-publish`

-Perhaps more common, the `pre-publish` input can be used for processes you want to run before (and only before) the npm publish occurs.
+Perhaps more common, the `pre-publish` input can be used for processes you want to run before (and only before) the `changeset publish` occurs.

 For example, you might want to use this step to run a build before the publish step runs.